shoppingflux/module-prestashop/202/doc/03-features_orders/03-status_sync.md

 # The ticket system

 When requesting a status change on an order, the update isn't processed immediately.
-Instead, a ticket number is sent in the response by the SF API.
+Instead, a ticket number is returned by the SF API.
 This ticket number must be saved to monitor the update status; it will be set in the `shoppingfeed_task_order`, and the `action` will be updated accordingly.